-With all the glitter and the hustle-bustle, it’s easy to get so caught up in keeping up that we forget that everything important in life starts with taking care of our health - so we can enjoy the time we spend with others and have the energy we need for work and play.
+With all the glitter and the hustle-bustle, it’s easy to get so caught up in keeping up that we forget that everything important in life starts with taking care of our health - so we can feel good, enjoy the time we spend with others and have the energy we need for work and play.
 Adding extra weight over the holidays was something I used to battle until I learned some mindfulness strategies to put that behind me once and for all!
+Food has a lot to do with this of course, but there are several other issues that impact our health and well-being.
 I began to look at what was important to me about this time of year, and how well I was taking care of myself, body and soul.
-Food has a lot to do with this of course, and with no shortage of munching and drinking possibilities, it's important to make sure we pay attention to our caloric consumption.
-When we’re so busy talking and laughing that we forget how much we’re actually eating, our taste buds may not even know what’s passed by them (which is a real shame!) but our hips will!
+Here are some of the things I put into practice then that are just second nature now!

 Put people first.
-If the purpose of being together is really to make connections, then people should be the centerpiece of the season, not food.
+If the purpose of being together to make real connection, then people should be the centerpiece of the season, not food.
 Don’t get me wrong, delicious food is essential, but set your intention on putting people first and really enjoy them.
 This is guaranteed to cut a lot of unnecessary calories!

 Bring your own.
-Prepare a couple of healthy, flavor-filled side dishes that you love to eat and take them to your next get-together.
+Prepare one or two healthy, flavor-filled side dishes that you love to eat and take them to your next get-together.
 Your host will be happy for the extra food and you’ll get to practice your culinary skills!

 Make a plate.
 Instead of grazing at the hors d'oeuvres table, just go ahead and make a plate so you can have a better measure of what and how much you’re actually eating.
 Nutritional psychologists tell us that using smaller plates and bowls actually help us eat less.

 Embrace a plant-based diet.
-Makings veggies the centerpiece of your diet, with much smaller portions of meat and other foods, will help you get through the holiday season without the usual weight gain and bloat - and strengthen your immune system to stave off sickness.
+Making fiber-filled veggies more of a centerpiece of your diet, with much smaller portions of meat and other foods, will help you get through the holiday season without the usual weight gain and bloat - and strengthen your immune system with all those antioxidants to stave off sickness.
 You'll also have a lot more energy and feel like going to that exercise class!

 Drink one, chase one.
 For every glass of wine or alcohol you drink, drink one large glass of water.
 This will both fill you up and help you track how much you're drinking, because calories count, whether they’re in food or liquids.
 Water is always the most important drink to put in your body, and not getting enough hampers your metabolism and immune system.

 Share the season of brotherly love with yourself first.
-Practice self-care by starting the day with 10 to 15 minutes of mini-trampolining, a brisk walk, stretching while deep-breathing, a green smoothie - just a few ideas that can help set the tone for your day.
+Be compassionate and kind to YOU.
+Practice self-care by starting the day with 10 minutes of mini-trampolining, a walk outside, stretching while deep-breathing, a green smoothie - just a few ideas that can help set the tone for your day.
 And then 3 to 4 days a week, pencil yourself in your calendar: take a yoga class, get in a workout at the gym or a hike in the park, or give yourself the present of a massage.
 These are reminders that you and your health are important, and this is what changes our mindset to create a healthier life.
 When you feel better, you enjoy others more - and isn’t that what we want to do over the holidays and all year round?